 Community Engaged Scholarship (CES) is centered on a mutually-beneficial collaboration between the university and a community partner outside the academy.
-The purpose of the collaboration is to bring together the specialized knowledge of the university with the specialized knowledge of the community to generate new knowledge that is applied to solve critical issues of interest to both.
+The purpose of the collaboration is to bring together the specialized knowledge of the university with the specialized knowledge of the community to generate new knowledge that contributes to the public good.
 CES meets the needs of the community partner as defined and expressed by the partner, with measurable outcomes.
 The collaborative work is characterized by robust participation by both the university and community partners and results are disseminated to all partners and beyond.

 Definition of Terms